ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.ClearAuthToken"></a>
 ## ClearAuthToken<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API clears the authorization token.
-It is used when the user wants to log out or when the token is no longer valid.
-The method ensures that the user's session is securely terminated.
+It is used when the user wants to log out or when the token is expired and needs to be refreshed.
+The method returns a success message upon successful execution.

-This method does not trigger any events.

 ### Parameters